MariaErdmann/Bachelor-Thesis-Runtime-Precition/Results/README.md

 9. `gbmAnalysis.R`, `glmnetAnalysis.R`, `naiveBayesAnalysis.R`, `nnetAnalysis.R`, `rangerAnalysis.R`, `rpartAnalysis.R`

    If the regression model is big, results of the analysis need to be buffered.
 Otherwise, R crashes.

+   Since each script sources the glmboost and gamboost results from folder `ServerResults`, only`naiveBayesAnalysis.R` can be run, since the model results for naiveBayes are uploaded.
+Running the other analysis files requires to run the scripts creating the corresponding glmboost and gamboost models in `AnalysisOnServer`.

    Each script contains the analysis of the regression models of the respective target classifier